SaverioNapolitano/software-engineering/README.md

 In the **exams** folder, there are the solutions to some past exams; each subfolder represents a past exam and is named after its date.
 Within each subfolder, you can find the corresponding uml diagrams, each named after its type.

+## Requirements

+The project is made using:

+* IntelliJ Community Edition
+* Java 17

+To see the uml diagrams properly you will need some plugins:

+* diagrams.net (formerly draw.io) plugin
+* plantuml plugin